pcuzner/ceph-check-role/README.md

     - name: check host configuration against desired ceph role(s)
       ceph_check_role:
         role: "{{ inventory[inventory_hostname] }}"
-        facts: "{{ ansible_facts }}"
         mode: prod
+        deployment: rpm
       register: result
 ```
-*An example playbook is provided called ```checkrole.yml``` which illustrates the format of the inventory variable, shown in the above example.*
+*An example playbook is provided called ```checkrole.yml``` which illustrates the format of the inventory variable used in the above example.*

 ## Validation Logic
 The basis of the checks is the host configuration data that ansible provides with it's "gather_facts" process.
-These 'facts' are passed
-into ceph_check_role module, summarized and then used to check common installation factors like cpu, ram, disks and network.
+These 'facts' are gathered by the module itself using the same collectors that Ansible's ```setup``` module uses.
+The host facts are analysed against the required roles to determine whether host is capable of supporting the role, or combination of roles.
+The analysis uses various factors including; cpu, ram, disks and network.

-All validity logic is held within the Checker class.
+All validity logic is held within a ```Checker``` class.
 This class takes as input the summary data from ansible_facts, and executes all methods prefixed by "_check".
-To add more checks, just add another _check method!
+So to add more checks, you just need to add another _check method!

 Here's a breakdown of the checks performed;
 - hosts with an osd role, **must** have free disks.